merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 Very briefly, structures are predicted using [MODELLER](http://merenlab.org/2016/06/18/installing-third-party-software/#modeller), which attempts to find homologous proteins with experimentally-solved structures.
 If any exist, they are used as templates to model your proteins of interest.

-You already have a pre-made structure database in the data pack, and you can make sure it exists with the following command:
+You already have a pre-made structure database in the data-pack, and you can make sure it exists with the following command:

 ``` bash
 ls additional-files/e_faeealis_across_hmp/STRUCTURE.db